rkr8/Elo/README.md

 ### How to

 To use this library, simply include `Elo/Elo.h` in your program.
-Here is an example, that shows the most important functions of this library:
+Here is an example, that shows the most important features of this library:

     #include <iostream>
     #include "Elo/Elo.h"